 Allowing preferred foods in order to maintain expected growth trajectory, managing appetite, sensory hypersensitivity, rigidity, routines & rituals and crucially managing anxiety.

 The book acknowledges how difficult ARFID can be to deal with in relation to PDA and how it requires a distinct and different approach.

 Non recognition of ARFID can lead to a dismissive approach where the child is described as “just being fussy”, or having “something they will grow out of”.
 ARFID is not something a child will easily grow out of without the right support.
 Gaining the right help and information allows children to be supported appropriately and not denied their preferred foods or “made” to follow the rules, just because everyone else has to.

 This is very much where we are.
-We now recognise that Williams eating difficulties are consistent with ARFID and that we need to follow an intervention plan that is able to balance all aspects of William’s ARFID.
+Now that we recognise William’s eating difficulties are consistent with ARFID we feel more informed about how to balance the different aspects.

 Our plan includes: